It is only at the initial stage of creation. It will contain more information later .

 Most of Namibian territory is occupied by deserts and has murderously hot climate.
 Still, the country is exceptionally beautiful and its inhabitants make respectable efforts to make it attractive and comfortable for tourists.
 Tourism is Namibia`s best chance for future prosperity - as the plentiful natural resources cannot be properly used by the feeble national economy and mostly enrich alien powers.
 The best time for a visit is the southern hemisphere winter, July to September - by then, cool days can occur even in the middle of a desert.

 Speaking about southern Africa, another of its wonders are the Victoria Falls on the Zambezi river, on the border between Zambia and Zimbabwe.
-The rainbow is almost always there, as the huge watermass gets split into tiny droplets.
+The sharply visible rainbow is almost always there, as the huge watermass gets split into tiny droplets.
 In consequence, the whole neighbourhood gets a gentle spray all the time.
 With plenty of sunlight and warmth (oh! - it was horribly hot when I was there in November 2004), this creates wonderful conditions for plants , of which there are numerous species.
-The Falls look most impressive during the wet season (April - May), during the dry season the amount of water is about 1/3 of the maximum.
+The Falls look most impressive during the wet season (April - May).
+In the dry season the river width is about 1/3 of the maximum.
 Unluckily for me, this is when I visited the place.
-But that gave me the opportunity to see the rocky riverbed , which is normally hidden under the flowing water.
+But that gave me two unique opportunities.
+One was to see the rocky riverbed , which is normally hidden under flowing water.
 The rock is eroded into structures that remind of a magnified sponge, with winding tunnels of complicated shapes.
+The other was the possibility to look into the canyon from a place close to the waterfall edge, also hidden under water during the wet season.
+The view from above on several river channels taking a jump into the abyss is scary and mesmerising.

 Zimbabwe has the bad fame of one of the last communist countries in the world, governed by a ruthless dictator.
 Actually, its people, although desperately poor and unhappy about it, are very friendly, and this includes, surprisingly, also the border guards, who are relaxed and helpful.
 The crossover to Zambia goes smoothly and fast, and there is no problem with it even if you have a one-entry visa of Zimbabwe - this does not count as leaving Zimbabwe.
 Zambian side offers a different, interesting perspective on the Falls (the riverbed picture was taken there), and, at least in the dry season, allows you to look into the gorge from above the edge of the 100-meter abyss.